rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-This is the type of information that is very useful when dealing with Investigation and Diagnosis under the framing of ITIL Problem Management!
+This is the type of information that is very useful when dealing with Investigation and Diagnosis within the context of ITIL Problem Management!

 <br>